 HEALTH EQUITY ROADMAP

-This roadmap features U.S. data on the disproportionate impact of four diseases on women’s health based on race and ethnicity, geography, age, and role as a caregiver.
+This roadmap features U.S. data on the disproportionate impact of six diseases on women’s health based on race and ethnicity, geography, age, and role as a caregiver.
 SWHR plans to add additional disease states, life stages, and issues to this map in the future.
 Download the fact sheets for more information.